Rosanna Tavarez: 2001–2008: Music and television

 Tavarez married Univision producer Andres Baez in 2003, and moved to Los Angeles because of his work with the network.
 She was signed to SESAC and Warner Chappell Music as a songwriter and joined the Los Angeles Contemporary Dance Company.
 While living in Los Angeles, she collaborated with musician Marthin Chan and recorded Latin alternative music under the stage name Chana.
-On March 2008, she released the extended play (EP) Manos Arriba, and she wrote and produced all five of its songs with Chan.
+In March 2008, she released the extended play (EP) Manos Arriba, and she wrote and produced all five of its songs with Chan.
 The EP was generally well received by critics, who praised its production.
 Tavarez promoted Manos Arriba through live performances at nightclubs, on Spanish-language networks, and at industry showcases.

 2009–present Dance and teaching

 At age 32, Tavarez completed her Master of Fine Arts degree in choreography and decided to stop working as a television host.
 In an interview, she attributed this change by explaining that she wanted to "recommit to a full-time dance career".
 According to a 2021 Billboard, Tavarez has transitioned from music to focus on teaching and dance; she is an adjunct professor at the USC Kaufman School of Dance, and a faculty member at the California Institute of the Arts.
 She teaches yoga, as well as Countertechnique, which is an approach to dance developed by Anouk van Dijk.

 Tavarez uses the stage name LA DANSA DANSA as a dancer in Los Angeles.
 According to her official website, her dance and theatre work has been featured at venues such as American Dance Festival, REDCAT, and Highways Performance Space.
 In 2022, she performed the dance piece "Piece X Piece", which focused on immigration.